 Criterion score: 0.25 info

-The Last update to the stock assessment was 2014.
-It indicated that the stock was healthy and not subject to overfishing, but there remained considerable uncertainty in this.
 As skipjack and bigeye tuna stocks have similar characteristics, skipjack status can be inferred from bigeye status, as long as bigeye fishing mortality is below the MSY level.
-The 2018 assessment of bigeye indicates that the stock is being overfished, so skipjack status cannot be inferred from bigeye status.
-However, neither analyses of current tagging data, nor the use of various models, indicate credible risk to skipjack stocks.
-Implementing the proposed large-scale tagging program in the EPO for 2019-2023 is critical to obtain an assessment of this stock.
+The 2018 assessment of bigeye indicates that the stock is subject to overfishing, so skipjack status cannot be inferred from bigeye status.
+The large-scale tagging program in the EPO, which began in 2019 and will run until 2023, is critical to obtain an assessment of this stock.

 Criterion score: 0.75 info

 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 To try and achieve this, Intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 This stock is managed and assessed by the Inter-American Tropical Tuna Commission (IATTC).
 Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.